robert-hh/SH1106/readme.md

 ### Content Rotation

 The `rotate` parameter in the constructor allows you to rotate the display by a 90, 180 or 270 degrees clockwise.
-0 and 180 degrees are easy, because they can be done using hardware flags of the SH1106 display.
+180 degrees are easy, because this can be done using only hardware flags of the SH1106 display.
 90 and 270 degrees however are not.
 These come at a price: Since we will have to it in software, a second, internal framebuffer will be created, using an additional `width * height / 8` bytes of RAM.
 Also, each call to `show()` will take about 33% longer.